multimodalAI/multimodal-ai-hugo-group/content/hackathon26/about.md

 ## Why Join?

 - Explore real-world challenges in trustworthy multimodal AI.
 - Produce research tools and papers via collaborative work.
-Our previous [sprint](https://multimodalai.github.io/multimodalai-sprint23/) produced a [perspective paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01116-5).
+One of our previous [sprint](https://multimodalai.github.io/multimodalai-sprint23/) produced a [perspective paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01116-5).
 Strong deployment-centric findings from this hackathon will be considered for contributions to the OMAIB benchmark and future publications.
 - Build ideas that funders and users can understand and trust.
 - Experience the shaping of future AI assurance by regulations.
 - Win Amazon voucher prizes.